 \subsection{Dataset}

-In this experiment, we used the Amazon M2 dataset~\cite{2023_W.Jin}, released for the Amazon KDD Cup '23.
-This dataset provides customer session data and is notable for supporting six locales---English, German, Japanese, French, Italian, and Spanish---unlike traditional session datasets.
-However, we focus exclusively on the Japanese data (locale = JP).
-Each item within a session includes a locale, an ID, and several attributes, such as title, price, brand, color, size, model, material, author, and description.
-Among these, we primarily utilized three representative attributes---title, price, and brand---as they are considered to capture the essential characteristics of the item.
+In this experiment, we used the Amazon M2 dataset~\cite{2023_W.Jin}.
+This dataset provides customer session data and is notable for covering six locales (English, German, Japanese, French, Italian, and Spanish) unlike conventional session datasets.
+However, this study focuses exclusively on the Japanese data (locale = JP).
+Each item within a session contains a locale, an ID, and several attributes, such as title, price, brand, color, size, model, material, author, and description.
+Among these, we primarily utilized three representative attributes---title, price, and brand---as they capture the essential characteristics of an item.

-The dataset comprises of two components: {\em prev\_items}, representing items viewed by the user, and {\em next\_item}, indicating items actually purchased.
-We merge these components and treat them as a single session.
-Table~\ref{tab:session_statistics} presents a statistical summary of the session dataset with a locale set to JP.
+The dataset comprises two components: {\em prev\_items}, representing items viewed by users, and {\em next\_item}, indicating items actually purchased.
+These components are merged and treated as a single session.
+Table~\ref{tab:session_statistics} presents a statistical summary of the session dataset with the Japanese locale (JP).
 The distribution of session lengths is shown in Fig.~\ref{fig:session_length_distribution}.
-As illustrated, sessions of length three were the most frequent, with the frequency decreasing as the session length increased.
+As illustrated, sessions of length three were the most frequent, and the frequency decreasing as the session length increased.